Grunticus03/ElasticMARC/README.md

 | Report.start | Start time for the reporting period defined in each XML |
 | Report.end | End time for the reporting period defined in each XML |

-### Persistent Queue
-As of this writing, there is a [known issue](https://github.com/elastic/logstash/issues/9167) using disk buffering (persisted queue) with this configuration on Elastic Stack 6.1.1 – 6.2.2.
-Previous versions may also be affected, please do not use disk buffering until further notice.
-If you have a pre-existing Elastic Stack and are using persisted queue, using the multipipeline configuration (as configured in this implementation), will allow you to specify per pipeline queueing settings.

 ### Elastic Stack Applications
 The Elastic Stack applications do not have an installation process or executable.
 Wherever you decompress the archives effectively becomes the installation location.
 Ensure that you place the files in the proper location prior to configuration.